 - 1 teaspoon baking soda

-- In a large bowl, whisk eggs, molasses, vanilla, and cooled chocolate mixture together until smooth.
-Set aside.
+- In a large bowl, whisk melted butter, 3/4 cup granulated sugar, molasses, eggs, and vanilla until smooth.

 - In a separate bowl, combine flour, cocoa powder, salt, and baking soda.
 Fold flour mixture into liquid until dough is just combined (dough will be slightly sticky)